Friedrich Beckh: Wing commander

+Beckh returned to the Geschwader on 21 December 1941.
+Since he had not yet fully recovered from his injuries, Beckh was unable to fly operationally.
+In January 1942, Beckh was tasked with the formation of Gefechtsverband Beckh (detachment Beck), a temporary unit consisting of the Geschwaderstab and IV.
+Gruppe of JG 51, and II.
+Gruppe of Sturzkampfgeschwader 1 (StG 1—1st Dive Bomber Wing).
+Gefechtsverband Beckh supported German ground forces fighting in the area of Yukhnov and Medyn.
+By March 1942, Beckh had fully recovered from his injuries and again flew operationally.
+He then became an "ace-in-a-day" on two separate occasions, claiming five aerial victories on 31 March and six aerial victories on 5 April, increasing his total to 41 claims.
+On 11 April, Beckh was transferred to the Reichsluftfahrtministerium (RLM—Ministry of Aviation).
+Oberst Adolf Galland, Mölders' successor as Inspekteur der Jagdflieger, was responsible for Beckh's transfer to the RLM.
+Galland was mindful of Beckh's organizational and managerial talents.
+Galland quickly realized that the changing air-war necessitated changes in his staff and thus replaced Johannes Janke with Beckh.
+Command of JG 51 was then passed to then Major Nordmann who had previously led IV.
+Gruppe of JG 51.
+On 11 May, Beckh was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe).

+With Jagdgeschwader 52 and death

-Beckh returned to the Geschwader on 21 December 1941 and he achieved approximately twenty further victories before being transferred back to the Reich Air Ministry on 9 April 1942.
-He was then appointed Kommodore of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 3 June 1942 barely two months later following the death of Major Wilhelm Lessmann.
+Beckh was then appointed Geschwaderkommodore of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 3 June 1942 barely two months later following the death of Major Wilhelm Lessmann.
+At the time, the Geschwaderstab of JG 52 was based at Barvinkove.

-On 21 June 1942, Beckh was airborne in his Bf 109 F-4 "weiße 4" (Werknummer13362) with his wingman for a low-level sortie of the type he preferred in the area of Izium-Kupiansk-Valuyki, east of Charkov.
-East of Waluiki the duo observed a Russian air base with Russian fighters on the ground.
+On 21 June 1942, Beckh was airborne in his Bf 109 F-4 "weiße 4" (Werknummer 13362) with his wingman for a low-level sortie in the area of Izium-Kupiansk-Valuyki, east of Kharkov.
+East of Valuyki, the duo observed a Soviet air base with fighters on the ground.
 Beckh dived, claiming two fighters, but his wingman observed Beckh's F-4 taking a number of flak hits before it too nosed down and appeared to plunge to the ground.
 The Bf 109 came down in a marsh near Valuyki.
-His body was found inside his fighter when the site was excavated 60 years later.
+His body was found inside his fighter when the site was excavated in 2004.
 At the time of his death he claimed over 40 aircraft in aerial combat and a dozen on the ground.
+Beckh was succeeded by Major Herbert Ihlefeld as commander of JG 52.
+Posthumously, Beckh was promoted to Oberstleutnant (lieutenant colonel).

 Summary of career

 Aerial victory claims

 According to Obermaier, Beckh was credited with 48 aerial victories claimed in an unknown number of combat missions.
-This figure includes eleven claims on the Eastern Front and four over the Western Allies.
+This figure includes 44 claims on the Eastern Front and four over the Western Allies.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 40 aerial victory claims, plus two further unconfirmed claims.
 This figure of confirmed claims includes four aerial victories on the Western Front and 36 on the Eastern Front.